SPECIAL CONDITIONS OF THE AUCTION HIGHLIGHTED

-6. The viewing of these lots is done via our website, or auction app, and will also be printed in the print catalogue.
+6. The viewing of these lots is done via our website, or auction app, and may also be printed in a print catalogue.

 7. All lots on the Timed auction will have a minimum starting bid which will be indicated.

-8. A minimum bidding increment will also be applicable as indicted and may be automated.
+9. A minimum bidding increment will also be applicable as indicted on the app and may be automated.

-9. Any bid equal to or above the minimum bid at closing, will be the successful bid.
+10. Any bid equal to or above the reserve price at closing, will be the successful bid.

 anytime indicated, or decided by the auctioneers.